If you clip bolts outside, here’s some base knowledge you should have about the bolts you are clipping, and what to look for.

 - bolt shaft, washer, & hanger are not rusty, but things attached beyond the hangers (i.e. chains) are rusty.

-- if it’s just a color-change on the chains, don’t worry too much 🟢/🟡
+- if it’s just a color-change on the chains, don’t worry too much 🟢/🟡 (very light yellow, almost green)

-- only the washer is rusty, but the shaft & hanger are NOT rusty: not ideal, but also not that big of a deal if it’s just the washer 🟡 (As long as the bolt shaft is not the thing that’s rusting, then it’s likely the portion of the bolt shaft that’s hidden inside of the hole is also not-rusty, and therefore the risk of “hidden worse rusting inside the hole” is pretty low, and the overall bolt is still plenty strong enough.)
+- only the washer is rusty, but the shaft & hanger are NOT rusty: not ideal, but also not that big of a deal if it’s just the washer 🟡 (Yellow) (As long as the bolt shaft is not the thing that’s rusting, then it’s likely the portion of the bolt shaft that’s hidden inside of the hole is also not-rusty, and therefore the risk of “hidden worse rusting inside the hole” is pretty low, and the overall bolt is still plenty strong enough.)

-- bolt shaft itself is indeed rusty: 🟠 (It’s hard to know what’s really going on with bolts where the bolt-shaft is rusty.
+- bolt shaft itself is indeed rusty: 🟠 (Orange) (It’s hard to know what’s really going on with bolts where the bolt-shaft is rusty.
 The big question is: how is the health of the bolt-shaft that’s inside the hole?
 And there’s not much of way to tell from the outside.
 It could be no-big-deal: steel can have thin layer of rust on its surface, yet be totally solid and still competely full strength below surface-rust.
 Or, it could be really really bad, where rust is fully decomposing the steel structure throughout.
 The tricky bit here is that likely what is happening inside the hole is different/potentially-worse than what we’re seeing on the surface outside of the hole.
 You kinda have to make a guess about the quality of the metal inside the hole, based on what you can see outside of the hole.)

 - bolt shaft, washer, & hanger are not rusty, but things attached beyond the hangers (i.e. chains) are rusty.

-- rust has changed the texture or shape of anything here (pitting, cracks, etc.) 🔴 (Especially if it’s the bolt shaft, where whatever you are seeing going on outside of the hole, it’s likely worse inside of the hole.)
+- rust has changed the texture or shape of anything here (pitting, cracks, etc.) 🔴 (Red) (Especially if it’s the bolt shaft, where whatever you are seeing going on outside of the hole, it’s likely worse inside of the hole.)

 - hanger type

-- modern
+- modern 🟢 (Green)

-- not-modern
+- not-modern 🟠 (Orange)

 - bolt type

 - buttonheads – They were considered “bomber” if they were brand new.
-However, they were primarily placed during the 1980’s or earlier, so they’re horrifically-distant from “brand new.” 🟠
+However, they were primarily placed during the 1980’s or earlier, so they’re horrifically-distant from “brand new.” 🟠 (Orange)

 - touch the bolt, pull it side to side, pull on it outwards:

-- No movement what-so-ever is a good sign! 🟢 But not a guarantee.
+- No movement what-so-ever is a good sign! 🟢 (Green) But not a guarantee.
 (Check all the other criteria here too.)

-- Does the actual shaft of the bolt move at all? 🔴
+- Does the actual shaft of the bolt move at all? 🔴 (Red)

 What do you do when you encounter bad bolts?